iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted14017/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 4 reviews"/>
 </p>

+> Pierce County public health finally reached me for my interview today (12/26), over 10 days after testing posirive, but that is not the app's fault.<br> :date: __2020-12-27 03:33:19__

+> "When someone in WA state tests positive for COVID-19 and public health reaches out to them, they will be asked if they have WA Notify and given a verification code.
+With surging cases, this may take several days." => Seriously?
+It takes you several days to generate a verification code?
+And I'm paying taxes for this kind of unprofessionalism?
+Gov. Inslee, please fire the team that is unable to generate codes instantly for people to add to the app and hire someone better.<br> :date: __2020-12-26 19:05:39__

 > Downloaded when there was only 1500 other downloads and am so happy to see this app over 100k downloads now!
 Helps make me believe in doing this.<br> :date: __2020-12-16 15:24:58__